sabareeshreddy/Lock_Unlock_A_Computer_Using_RFID/README.md

 A project built to reduce the time it takes to manually type a password, and allows users to use complex passwords without the worry about forgetting it.

-This was an university project that helped me learn the basics of Arduino and C.
+This was a university project that helped me learn the basics of Arduino and C.

 <p align="center">
     <a href="https://github.com/Sabareesh000/Lock_Unlock_A_Computer_Using_RFID"><img src="assets/Logo2.PNG" alt="Logo2" border="0"></a>